 In fact, when I googled the appropriate attire for the Marine Corps Ball, I found a Powerpoint tutorial specifically listing many of these embellishments as “Fashion Don’ts.”
 (Seriously, the video also advised against big hair, runway makeup, and tiaras, cautioning girls that pageant wear was not acceptable.
 The instructional section for men merely reminded them to shower and use deodorant.
 Hmmm.)

 In any case, at the posh boutique Coast, I finally found an elegant white blouse piped with black satin and bedecked with only a moderate bit of bling.
 The accompanying black satin skirt possessed a fishtail hem that flaunted a train.
 I just couldn’t resist that train, having last worn one decades ago on my wedding day.
-But at the tailor, even in my highest heels, I had to lose 10 inches of material along the bottom to avoid looking like, “Honey, I shrunk my prom date.”
+But at the tailor, even in my highest heels, I had to cut off and hem 10 inches of material along the bottom to avoid looking like, “Honey, I shrunk my prom date.”

 By selecting that train, however, I’d violated one of the Marine Corps Ball’s Powerpoint edicts and later discovered the truth of its warning.
 Yes, it is awkward spending the evening politely asking people if they might consider removing their foot from the hem of your gown.
 It’s even more embarrassing when you don’t realize someone is standing on your train, and you walk away, only to be yanked backwards like a dog on a leash.
 Oh well.
 Live and learn.
 At least the train looked cool in pictures.

-So the night of ball arrived, and Matthew and I scurried about getting our outfits assembled for the soiree.
+The night of ball arrived, and Matthew and I scurried about getting our outfits assembled for the soiree.
 Despite watching a half-hour online tutorial about how to wrangle a real bow-tie, Matthew still felt he looked more “Kentucky Colonel” than “James Bond.”
-I myself suddenly realized that, with my black-n-white theme — including furry wrap and elbow length leather gloves — I was definitely channeling “Cruella DeVille.”
+I myself suddenly realized that, with my black-n-white theme — including furry wrap and elbow length gloves — I was definitely channeling “Cruella DeVille.”
 (Someone at the event later kindly remarked upon the likeness.
 Awesome.)

 We opted for taking a taxi to the event (since wrestling a ball gown on the Trikk seemed silly), and arrived at the gorgeous Holmenkollen Scandic Hotel to find it wreathed in glowing fog.
-A gorgeous old “Dragon Style” structure built in 1894, it sits next to the famous Holmenkollen Ski Jump, the site for many of Oslo’s downhill, cross-country, and biathalon skiing competitions.
+An old “Dragon Style” structure built in 1894, it sits next to the famous Holmenkollen Ski Jump, the site for many of Oslo’s downhill, cross-country, and biathalon skiing competitions.
 I highly recommend the hotel even just for a quick bite at the lobby cafe, as the atmosphere and view can’t be beat.

 The event kicked off with cocktails at the bar, then we headed into the ballroom, which had a beautifully painted and carved wooden ceiling.
 Adding to the festive color were American and Norwegian service men and women in a variety of formal military uniforms.
 The ex-marines in our group gave us a quick lesson on how to distinguish rank and file and explained the meaning behind the various uniform details.
 I wanted so badly to take pictures, but it seemed a little too “paparazzi,” so I behaved myself.